 For any diver, there are risks of decompression sickness, hypothermia.
-Downing in the event of equipment failure is all possibilities.
+Downing in the event of an equipment failure is all possibilities.
 Welders are posed to the danger of electric shock.
 Working on certain structures introduces the risk of an underwater explosion too.
-The welders are reported to have hearing problems after prolonged working along with muscle ache, memory issues and cognitive ability.
+The welders are reported to have hearing problems after prolonged working along with muscle ache, memory issues, and cognitive ability.

 This is pretty high.
-As per OSHAS, the death rate will go down as new safety protocols are being developed and use of advanced technologies.
+As per OSHAS, the death rate will go down as new safety protocols are being developed and the use of advanced technologies.
 Drowning has been found to be the number one cause of death.
 As per older records and present statistics around 11 underwater welders die every year.
 This data is not to deter the aspirants from the lucrative trade but only to caution them with the safety responsibility involved in this profession.
 A high level of precision and flawless practical knowledge are the demands of the profession along with physical fitness.
 A small mistake may kill yourself or your colleges.

 Apart from the above the underwater welding death rate also depends upon the type of equipment provided by the employers to the welders.
-Also, the quality of training and supervision is a key factor in ensuring the life and safety of the welders.
+Also, the quality of training and supervision is a key factor in ensuring underwater welding life expectancy and safety of the welders.
 It is unfortunate when it is identified the fatality is caused due to a small mistake on the part of the welder himself.
 The person who has met with such an underwater accident should try to approach the authorities for proper compensation.

-Employers say that it is becoming more and more difficult to find skilled blue collared workers.
-Since most of the aspirants are going for university degrees and opting for white collared jobs.
-But the fact is the blue collared jobs are viable and also very highly paid.
+Employers say that it is becoming more and more difficult to find skilled blue-collared workers.
+Since most of the aspirants are going for university degrees and opting for white-collared jobs.
+But the fact is the blue-collared jobs are viable and also very highly paid.
 Underwater welding pay is all the more lucrative.

 In the case of underwater welding, it is a very skilled job and is not meant for everyone.
 Hence, it is evident whoever gets certified in this trade and successfully completes the practical certification they are in high demand in the offshore industry and oil and gas fields.
-As high as $ 1,50,000 was underwater welding salary offered to an underwater welder for pipeline job since such skilled worker was so rare at the time.
+As high as $ 1,50,000 was underwater welding salary offered to an underwater welder for pipeline job since such a skilled worker was so rare at the time.

-Underwater welding is still at a very tender age and a lot of study in this field has found that plenty of research work can be done in this field.
-With the lot of research work going on and to be done in the future confirms the fact that this is a good and high paying career option in the future.
+Welding Underwater is still at a very tender age and a lot of study in this field has found that plenty of research work can be done in this field.
+With a lot of research work going on and to be done in the future confirms the fact that this is a good and high paying career option in the future.
 Not only involves the skill of a welder but the aspirant should be an excellent diver too